TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-10-AngelHacked-Weekend.md

 **Q. You might ask why I even went there if I didn't know how to hack?**
 **A.** Since, I have never been to any hackathon, I wanted to experience the event; to feel the pace of environment; to present the idea to the live audience and judges and to work within a team.
-If I haven't gone to this event then I would have never gained that experience.
-If I haven't gone then I would have never known that making a web-service was so simple.
+If I hadn't gone to this event then I would have never gained that experience.
+If I hadn't gone then I would have never known that making a web-service was so simple.
 All that mattered was a great idea for the product.

 Again, I started babbling.
 I was going to tell you what I actually did.